Get started!

 The form is the user interface where you can input all the activity data for your analysis case, which will then allow you to evaluate its impact.
 Each category evaluates different objects and therefore, each has its own unique form!
 However all forms follow the same logic.

-Let’s take the example of a component form, you can see that it is divided into 2 main areas (cf picture):
+With the example of a component form you can see that the form is divided into 2 areas :

-Referentials: when categories and their form have different versions
+Referentials: when categories and their forms have different versions.

 But don't worry, as an external user, you'll always have the most recent version of the referential without noticing any changes!